“Move your legs!” Phil yelled as he attacked with a wooden sword.

 “I assumed as much, but this does not mean you should neglect your lessons.”

 I know I was rude to her the first time we met, in which case I had a reason.
 What was worse was grandma accepted her like it was nothing.
-For someone who had brought peace, led large armies gallantly into battle, and was called Lioness of Dragonia, she really lacks common sense.
-Its a given that one should be skeptical if some kid comes out of the Forgotten Forest like its her back yard.
+For someone who had brought peace, led large armies gallantly into battle, and was called Lioness of Dragonia, she lacks common sense.
+It’s a given that one should be skeptical if some kid comes out of the Forgotten Forest like it’s her back yard.

-Though what I did not expect was that she did not have any parents.
+Though what I did not expect was that Berry did not have any parents.
 She was just like me, someone who had not grown up with a father or a mother.
-I understood her, and I could not help but wonder what hardship she had went through.
-I on the other hand had my grandmother to keep me sane.
+I understood her, and I could not help but wonder what hardship she had gone through.
+I, on the other hand, had my grandmother to keep me sane.

 Leaning back on my chair, I look out the window.
 Warm light entered into the room as piles of paper works were left on the side.
-Five young kids were running around Berry playing tag with her.
-Berry fell down face first and the kids laughed at her misfortune.
+Laughter echoed as five young kids were running around Berry playing tag with her.
+Berry fell face first, and the kids laughed at her misfortune.
 I couldn’t help but hold in a chuckle at her fall.
-It was perfect face plant.
+It was a perfect face plant.

 Looking back, I did realize quite a bit of things even more strange about her.
 The most surprising thing that kept me on edge was how she ate gold.
-It wasn’t just one, but three and she kept it up religiously.
-The horrible crunching like sound that makes you automatically taste metal and the possible pain that comes with it, but she did not budge a single bit.
-Its truly something I can not get use to nor understand how she had gotten the curse in the first place.
+It wasn’t just one, but three, and she kept it up religiously.
+The horrible crunching like sound that made you automatically taste metal and the possible pain that comes with it, but she did not budge a single bit.
+It’s truly something I could not get used to nor understand how she had gotten the curse in the first place.

-One thing after another, she never stops to amaze me.
-From staying at the library till she finished reading every single book.
+One thing after another, she never stopped to amaze me.
+From staying at the library until she finished reading every single book.
 To the point of reciting any lines from any book that I ask.
 She truly has an extraordinary memory.
-I don’t’ know how she can store so much information in her small head, but she barely use it to help her out in her situation.
-She’s so oblivious to her surrounding that it makes me wonder, how did she survive all this time?
+I don’t know how she can store so much information in her small head, but she barely uses it to help her out in her situation.
+She’s so oblivious to her surroundings that it makes me wonder, how did she survive all this time?

-The use of Common Magic Stones for such purpose would increase its value exponentially, before that happens I have sent out large amount of orders of Magic Stones.
+The use of Common Magic Stones for such purpose would increase its value exponentially; before that happens, I have sent out a large number of orders of Magic Stones.
 I wonder what else she would make using the same method.

-Her demeanor changes like a child every time she succeed and fail.
-I must be careful I don’t dote on her.
-Every day she feel like a younger sister that I have never had before.
-Hopefully she would stop running away from me as if I’m some kind of monster.
+Her demeanor changes like a child every time she succeeds and fails.
+I must be careful; I don’t dote on her.
+Every day she feels like a younger sister that I have never had before.
+Hopefully, she would stop running away from me as if I’m some kind of monster.
 I didn’t realize how much I have come to appreciate her presence.
 She’s like a fresh breeze of wind that changed my life.

 “Phil!”
-Berry bursted into the room flabbergasted.
-Her whole appearance look like she took a rough fall.
-Branches and dead leaves were stuck onto her hair, and small bruise marks were liter all over her body.
+Berry burst into the room flabbergasted.
+Her whole appearance looked like she took a sharp fall.
+Branches and dead leaves were stuck onto her hair, and small bruise marks were littered all over her body.